Environmental Permitting for Land Developers

 State & Local Environmental Permits

 Additional permits may need to be obtained by land developers specific to the state or municipality their project is being constructed in.
-For example, Pennsylvania requires land developers to obtain Water Obstructions and Encroachment permits for projects that involve the construction, modification, or relocation of any dam, water obstruction, or encroachment.
-Encroachments are described as “any structure or activity that in any manner changes, expands, or diminishes, the course, current, or cross-section of any watercourse, floodway, or body of water,” which includes wetlands.
+For example, when modifying, constructing, or relocating a dam, encroachment, or water obstruction in Pennsylvania, land developers must obtain a Water Obstructions and Encroachment.
+Encroachments are defined as “any structure or activity that in any manner changes, expands, or diminishes, the course, current, or cross-section of any watercourse, floodway, or body of water,” which includes wetlands.

 State permitting authorities and other watershed stakeholders have implemented watershed-based permitting for stormwater management.
 The three main types of watershed-based permits include:

-- Integrated municipal permits: Integrated municipal permits bundle permit requirements for some point sources for a municipality or multiple municipalities within a watershed or covering multiple watersheds into a single permit.
+Integrated municipal permits: This type of permit bundles requirements for some point sources for a municipality or multiple municipalities within a watershed or covering multiple watersheds into a single permit.

-- Multisource watershed-based permits: A multisource watershed-based permit uses a single permit for multiple sources in the same watershed.
+Multisource watershed-based permits: This permit uses one permit for many origins of the same watershed.

-- Coordinated individual permits: Coordinated individual permits include water quality-based effluent limitations and other conditions developed using a holistic analysis of the watershed conditions.
-Coordinated individual permits sometimes have synchronized expiration and reissuance or effective dates.
+Coordinated individual permits: This permit includes water quality-based effluent limits and other rules created from a holistic analysis of the watershed's current environmental state.
+Reissuance of these permits may be synchronized with expiration and includes effective dates.

 Municipalities create zoning regulations and classifications that dictate how pieces of land can or cannot be developed and what purposes the zoned land can serve.
 Depending on the project being proposed for development, a zoning permit may be required.